Traefik Stack

 traefik.yourdomain.com A <server-ip>

-manager.yourdomain.com A <server-ip>
+manager.yourdomain.com A <server-ip>Updating

 cd ~/traefik-stack